erimac2/UnitConverter/docs/getting_started.md

-This part of the project documentation focuses on a **problem-oriented** approach.
-You'll tackle common tasks that you might have, with the help of the code provided in this project.

 ## How To Convert Units?

-You have two numbers and you need to add them together.
-You're in luck!
-The `calculator` package can help you get this done.

-Download the code from this GitHub repository and place the `calculator/` folder in the same directory as your Python script:

-    your_project/
-    │
-    ├── unit/
-    │   ├── __init__.py
-    │   └── calculations.py
-    │
-    └── your_script.py
+The `converter` Python package helps you perform various unit conversions.

+Before using the package, you need to install it on your system.
+You can do it by using pip:

+    pip install python-unitconverterermac

-Inside of `your_script.py` you can now import the `add()` function from the `calculator.calculations`
+Inside of your python script you can now import the converter from the `unitconverter`
-module:
+package:

     # your_script.py
-    from calculator.calculations import add
+    from unitconverter import converter

-After you've imported the function, you can use it to add any two numbers that you need to add:
+After you've imported the package, you can use it to perform various unit conversions:

     # your_script.py
+    from unitconverter import converter

+    print(converter.convertLength(20, "m", "cm"))  # OUTPUT: 200.0
+    print(converter.convertWeight(5, "kilogram", "g")) # OUTPUT: 5000.0

+You can also import conversion functions for specific units:
+    # your_script.py
+    from unitconverter.converter import convertLength

+You can then call the specific function to convert units:
+    # your_script.py
-    from calculator.calculations import add
+    from unitconverter.converter import convertLength

-    print(add(20, 22))  # OUTPUT: 42.0
+    print(convertLength(5, "meter", "centimeter")) # OUTPUT: 500.0

-You're now able to add any two numbers, and you'll always get a `float` as a result.
+Modules available for conversion include: `convertLength`, `convertWeight`, `convertVolume`, `convertPressure`, `convertEnergy`, `convertData`, `convertSpeed`, `convertTime`, `convertTemperature`